awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_access.md

 + The account has a root user that you can use to sign in\.
 We recommend that you use the root user only to create IAM users, groups, and roles and then always sign in with one of those\.
 See [Accessing a member account as the root user](#orgs_manage_accounts_access-as-root)\.
 + If you create an account by using the tools provided as part of AWS Organizations, you can access the account by using the preconfigured role named `OrganizationAccountAccessRole` that exists in all new accounts that you create this way\.
 See [Accessing a member account that has a management account access role](#orgs_manage_accounts_access-cross-account-role)\.
 + If you invite an existing account to join your organization and the account accepts the invitation, you can then choose to create an IAM role that allows the management account to access the invited member account\.
 This role is intended to be identical to the role automatically added to an account that is created with AWS Organizations\.
 To create this role, see [Creating the OrganizationAccountAccessRole in an invited member account](#orgs_manage_accounts_create-cross-account-role)\.
 After you create the role, you can access it using the steps in [Accessing a member account that has a management account access role](#orgs_manage_accounts_access-cross-account-role)\.
-+ Use [AWS Single Sign\-On](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html) and enable trusted access for AWS SSO with AWS Organizations\.
-This allows users to sign in to the AWS SSO user portal with their corporate credentials and access resources in their assigned management account or member accounts\.
++ Use [AWS IAM Identity Center \(successor to AWS Single Sign\-On\)](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html) and enable trusted access for IAM Identity Center with AWS Organizations\.
+This allows users to sign in to the AWS access portal with their corporate credentials and access resources in their assigned management account or member accounts\.

-  For more information, see [Manage SSO to Your AWS accounts](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-accounts.html) in the *AWS Single Sign\-On User Guide\.* For information about setting up trusted access for AWS SSO, see [AWS Single Sign\-On and AWS Organizations](services-that-can-integrate-sso.md)\.
+  For more information, see [Multi\-account permissions](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-accounts.html) in the *AWS IAM Identity Center \(successor to AWS Single Sign\-On\) User Guide\.* For information about setting up trusted access for IAM Identity Center, see [AWS IAM Identity Center \(successor to AWS Single Sign\-On\) and AWS Organizations](services-that-can-integrate-sso.md)\.

 **Minimum permissions**
 To access an AWS account from any other account in your organization, you must have the following permission: